defensibleltd/defensible_landing/landing/content/beyond.md

     <li>Optimize for security observability inc. active 'query-ability' around high cardinality events. (passive consumption of telemetry is not enough).</li>
     <li>Bring detection engineering closer to the data source.
 This helps with the flood of data by increasing the Signal-to-Noise Ratio (SNR) and reducing telemetry overheads.</li>
     <li>Leverage automation and real-A.I. for well-defined protocols, event states, and workflows.</li>
-    <li>Pivot to measurable and demonstrable outcomes and KPIs relating to detection and time.</li>
+    <li>Pivot to measurable and demonstrable outcomes (hopefully aligned with OKRs and KPIs) with a focus on detection and response times.</li>
     <li>Embrace ephemerality as an ally, not as a foe.
 Plan for it head on, don't go around it.</li>
-    <li>Leverage employees as intelligent sensors e.g. crowdsource event integrity and real time confirmations.</li>
+    <li>Leverage employees as intelligent sensors e.g. crowdsource event integrity and real time confirmations.
+Human in the Loop (HITL).</li>
     <li>Use what you have, build what you can, but always use (or buy) the best glue.</li>
-    <li>Prioritize API first platforms but those with first-class APIs.</li>
+    <li>Prioritize usage of 'API-first' platforms for integration, enhancement, and generative network effects.</li>
     <li>Identify or embed security champions in all operations teams.</li>
     <li>Best of Breed / Best in Class do fewer things better, while understanding and enabling ecosystems and interoperability.</li>
     <li>The single throat-to-choke is your own, as you can't outsource your business risk.</li>
-    <li>Culture-First is your best hedge against the future.</li>
+    <li>'Culture-First' is your best hedge against the future.</li>
     <li>Did we mention up-skilling existing teams?</li>
   </ul>
 </div>